Moonlight Walk Fundraising Tips and FAQs

 Wearing the right shoes and clothes

 Please make sure you wear some comfortable and supportive shoes or trainers.
 The weather can vary so do come prepared for anything.
+If you have any reflective clothes and glow items, please do bring these with you.

 Please bring a torch

 We ask all participants to bring a torch as there will be areas along the route that lighting varies.
+There will be torches available to purchase on the night.

 There are no cloakroom facilities, so you will not be able to leave your belongings behind when you do the walk.